OvidZheng/Revision-for-Operating-System/chapter 1 Introduction to Operating System.md

 # chapter 1 Introduction to Operating System

+## 思考问题
+1. What is an operating system?
+2. What is the kernel?
+3. How does the kernel work?

 ## 1 What is an Operating System?
 ### A working computer consists of
 * Hardware